Intoxication Manslaughter

 • (3) $6,000 for a first or subsequent conviction if it is shown on the trial of the offense that an analysis of a specimen of the person’s blood, breath, or urine showed an alcohol concentration level of 0.15 or more at the time the analysis was performed.

-How can I defend against an Intoxication Manslaughter charge?
+How can I be charged with an Intoxication Manslaughter offense in Texas?

 (a) In this section, “offense relating to the operating of a motor vehicle while intoxicated” has the meaning assigned by Section 49.09, Penal Code.